 In this scenario I have set it to ‘Restricted’ which means that if it gets accidentally emailed outside of our Azure Active Directory domain then the receiver will not be able to open it.
 Neat, don’t you think?

-For Power BI, you can do the same at a Report or Dataset level within Power BI.
+For security in Power BI, you can do the same at a Report or Dataset level within Power BI.
 See below: